Why study classics?

 To acquire valuable skills

 Classics invites you to view entire cultures from a number of perspectives, but also requires you to assemble your knowledge from diverse and incomplete sources.
 You will gain skills at looking at “big picture” issues from multiple angles, while at the same time attending to the small details of your data, and you will learn to communicate your interpretations of unclear information in clear and convincing ways.

 To understand the modern world

 Classics is a discipline that is rooted in the past, but is very relevant to the present and the future.
-Much of Western culture is built upon a Classical foundation, so we experience the Classical every day, whether in our forms of government, in the architecture that surrounds us, or in the television programs we enjoy.
+Cultures across the globe have been influenced by Greek and Roman antiquity, so we experience the Classical every day, whether in our forms of government, in the architecture that surrounds us, or in the television programs we enjoy.
 A Classics student learns to appreciate the origins of modern institutions, to evaluate the modern world’s connections with its past, and to make intelligent observations about possible futures.

 To learn and use languages